 The insured must have a proprietary interest (i.e. an interest of economical value) which he/she wishes to insure against certain risks.
-The continued existence of the interest must offer an economical benefit or the loss or damage of the interest must cause economic loss.
+The continued existence of the interest must offer an economic benefit or the loss or damage of the interest must cause economic loss.
 A person can insure his/her life, or another person's life where the former has an interest in the latter's life.
 Property, rights, duties and even expectations (e.g. agricultural crop insurance) can be insured.
-In indemnity insurance the insurable interest must exist at the time loss or damage occurs whereas in non-indemnity insurance the insurable interest must exist at the time loss or damage occurs whereas in non-indemnity insurance the insurable interest must exist at the time of conclusion of the contract.
+In indemnity insurance the insurable interest must exist at the time loss or damage occurs whereas in non-indemnity insurance the insurable interest must exist at the time of conclusion of the contract.